 Desperate Housewives was an ABC hour-long show that aired from 2004 to 2012 for 8 seasons.
 The show mixed comedy, drama, and mystery to tell the story of characters who live on a seemingly quiet suburban street.
 The series starred a group of highly regarded cast, such as Teri Hatcher, Vanessa Williams, Alfre Woodard, Felicity Huffman, Marcia Cross, and Eva Longoria.

-To film the quaint suburban setting of Wisteria Lane, the show’s production settled on Universal Studio’s Colonial Street.
+To film the quaint suburban setting of Wisteria Lane, the show’s production settled on the Colonial Street backot at Universal Studios.
 This area featured a series of houses on a backlot, allowing the show to film as needed, without having to shut down public streets.
 The street featured a number of well-known houses from shows like Leave It To Beaver and The Munsters.
 It was also featured in the Tom Hanks movie The Burbs.

 The first season largely made use of the Colonial Street as it existed, and did not feature the cul-de-sac at the end.
 Once the show was a hit and renewed for a second season, the show’s budget allowed for the show to make significant changes to the street.
 Cosmetic changes to several houses were made, and a mansion on the cul-de-sac was removed to add a park area.